 What is margin?

-To understand the concept of margin, you can think about it as a mortgage down payment, or a loan.
-The initial deposit or collateral offered allows you to gain access to a higher valued asset.
-The same is true for leverage, which acts as the good faith deposit to grant you access to the funds required for the trade.
+To understand the concept of margin, you can think about it as a mortgage down payment or a loan.
+The initial deposit or collateral offered allows you to gain access to a higher-valued asset.
+The same is true for leverage, which acts as a good faith deposit to grant you access to the funds required for the trade.

 In Forex, currency pairs are traded in lots, and one standard lot is worth $100,000.
 For most traders, this amount of money would be hard to raise for just a single trade, but margin can help you.
 Let’s take the example of a Forex broker who offers leverage at 100:1; to trade one lot, you would only need $1,000 which would turn to a notional value of $100,000 thanks to leverage.

 Say, you had $10,000 in your account, $1,000 would be set aside to act as the margin for the trade.
 In this sense, $1,000 would be deducted from your account and wouldn’t be accessible, but the other $9,000 would still be tradeable.
 Your 1-lot trade has been traded with a notional value of $100,000 because the broker offered leverage allowing you access to $100,000 with a $1,000 margin, just like taking out a loan or mortgage at a bank.